SaiKattamuri/DevOps/SCM/Basics.md

 - **Staging area** where the files are added for tracking - git add
 - **Local repo** where the files are committed and marked as version - git commit -m "proper message"

-Ex:
+Ex -1:
-Create a local git repo and push changes to the remote repo:
+Create a local git repo then add the remote to push changes as collabration:

 1. Create a directory and init the working directory:
 <div>
   <p aligin="left">